brooksmtownsend/wasmcloud-inventory-demo/industry/hubdashboard/README.md

-# Corporate Dashboard Microservice
+# Hub Dashboard Microservice

-This microservice, built in Rust, manages and displays a corporate dashboard, handling inventory data and requests for corporate rundowns.
+This microservice, built in Rust, manages and displays a hub dashboard, handling inventory data and requests for inventory rundowns.

 ## Features

 - **Handle Inventory Data**: Processes inventory updates from different branches and stores them using a key-value store.
-- **Request Corporate Rundowns**: Facilitates users in requesting rundowns of corporate data.
+- **Request Inventory Rundowns**: Facilitates users in requesting rundowns of inventory data.
-- **Serve Dashboard UI**: Provides a user interface for viewing and interacting with the corporate dashboard.
+- **Serve Dashboard UI**: Provides a user interface for viewing and interacting with the hub dashboard.

 ## Dependencies